 The government is confident that the tenders, along with the 20 MW PV facility planned for REK Bitola, and 16 MW already installed, will contribute to the overall target of 200 MW solar power.

 The selected investors will have 3 years for completing the projects, for which the government will pay EUR 420,000 per year in premiums for all contracts depending on the amount of production.
+The solar panels installed on various buildings will be subjected to something called a solar lease, about which you can learn more here

 Photo by Zbynek Burival on Unsplash